shopware/docs/products/digital-sales-rooms/setup-3rd-party/realtime-service-mercure.md

 ## Setup hub

-There are different ways to set up Mercure as listed below:
+There are different ways to set up Mercure, we introduce some fastest ways as listed below:

 ### Setup via Stackhero (Recommended)